sbobylev/docker_sample_flask_app/README.md

 ####Description####

-A very basic Flask app in a docker container.
+A very basic Flask app in a Docker container.

 ####Installation####